The Role of Sequence Information in Minimal Models of Molecular Assembly: Results

 If the geometrical restrictions of the backbone appear to provide an advantage, it is natural to ask whether a finite assembly kit exists that allows the sequenced aTAM to deterministically assemble any shape in the shape space of the backboned aTAM.
-If we allow for neutral faces, identifying such a kit is trivial, as our construction in Theorem \ref{theorem:walk_main} would still satisfy the sequenced aTAM.
-However, as we have argued, assembly without neutral interactions is conceptually more interesting.
+If we allow for non-attractive inter-tile interactions, identifying such a kit is trivial, as our construction in Theorem \ref{theorem:walk_main} would still satisfy the sequenced aTAM.
+However, as we have argued, assembly with only attractive inter-tile interactions is conceptually more interesting.
 Clearly, the construction in Theorem \ref{theorem:interacting_walk} does not work for the sequenced aTAM.
-When attempting to produce rectangles of m rows and n columns (as in Section \ref{section: individual_kits}) with the sequenced aTAM $\mathcal{P}_{m,n} = ( A_{empty}, Q_{m,n}, g)$ using a sequence $Q_{m,n}$ and interaction function $g$ derived from the constructive proof of Theorem \ref{theorem:interacting_walk}, $\mathcal{P}_{m,n}$ fails to deterministically produce the desired rectangle for any $n > 2$ (except when $(m,n) = (2,3)$).
-However, we have thus far been unable to prove or disprove the existence of a finite tile type set for the sequenced aTAM that can deterministically assemble any Hamiltonian path shape without relying on neutral interactions.
+When attempting to produce rectangles of $m$ rows and $n$ columns (as in Section \ref{section: individual_kits}) with the sequenced aTAM $\mathcal{P}_{m,n} = ( A_{empty}, Q_{m,n}, g)$ using a sequence $Q_{m,n}$ and interaction function $g$ derived from the constructive proof of Theorem \ref{theorem:interacting_walk}, $\mathcal{P}_{m,n}$ fails to deterministically produce the desired rectangle for any $n > 2$ (except when $(m,n) = (2,3)$).
+However, we have thus far been unable to prove or disprove the existence of a finite tile type set for the sequenced aTAM that can deterministically assemble any Hamiltonian path shape with only attractive inter-tile interactions.
 We now present a partial result towards such a proof.

-We propose a scheme for assembling any enclosed shape in the sequenced aTAM without relying on neutral interactions.
+We propose a scheme for assembling any enclosed shape in the sequenced aTAM without relying on non-attractive inter-tile interactions.
 We define an \textbf{enclosed shape} as any shape with a well defined Hamiltonian-cycle boundary, that additionally also contains all points within this boundary.
 Additionally, we also require that the Hamiltonian cycle boundary has no coordinate that neighbours more than two coordinates within the boundary.

-\begin{theorem} There exists a finite tile type set with associated interaction function $g$ such that, for any enclosed shape, a sequenced aTAM instance $(A_{empty},Q,g)$ with elements Of $Q$ drawn from this tile set that deterministically assembles this shape. \end{theorem} \begin{proof} Let $g$, with domain $[0,5] \times [0,5]$ and $g(\sigma,\sigma') = g(\sigma',\sigma)$, be defined as follows:
+\begin{theorem} There exists a finite tile type set with associated interaction function $g$ such that, for any enclosed shape, a sequenced aTAM instance $(A_{empty},Q,g)$ with elements of $Q$ drawn from this tile set that deterministically assembles this shape with only attractive inter-tile interactions. \end{theorem} \begin{proof} Let $g$, with domain $[0,5] \times [0,5]$ and $g(\sigma,\sigma') = g(\sigma',\sigma)$, be defined as follows: